 Main risk factors defining the risk level

-The risk/reward rating of the Fund reflects the following factors: (i) it is invested in shares which carry higher risks than bonds or money market instruments and (ii) the Fund focuses on a single geographical region.
+The risk/reward rating of the Fund reflects the following factor: as a class, shares carry higher risks than bonds or money market.

 Other risks to be considered